Speeding ticket and how it affects auto insurance rate in Ontario

 - 30-49km/h over the speed limit comes with a court decided fine.

-The faster your speeding ticket is issued for, the higher impact they will have on your auto insurance premiums.
+The faster your ticket is issued for, the higher impact they will have on your auto insurance premiums.

 I have multiple speeding tickets, what is a high risk driver?